openedx/edx-toggles/docs/how_to/documenting_new_feature_toggles.rst

     # .. toggle_description: Add here a detailed description of the consequences of enabling this feature toggle.
     #   Note that all annotations can be spread over multiple lines by prefixing every line after the first by
     #   at least three spaces (two spaces plus the leading space).
-    # .. toggle_warnings: (Optional) Add here additional instructions that users should be aware of.
+    # .. toggle_warning: (Optional) Add here additional instructions that users should be aware of.
 For instance, dependency
     #   on additional settings or feature toggles should be referenced here.
 If this field is not needed, simply remove it.
     # .. toggle_use_cases: temporary OR circuit_breaker OR vip OR opt_out OR opt_in OR open_edx
     # .. toggle_creation_date: 2020-01-01